-The pride of the kitchen is a wood fired pizza oven that delivers consistent temperature for a perfect crust along with various work stations where pasta is made by hand.
-Once a week the finest Italian ingredients are delivered including a big wheel of parmesan.
+The pride of the kitchen is a wood fired pizza oven that delivers consistent temperature for a perfect crust.
+Although small in size, various work stations are where pasta is made by hand.
+Once a week the finest Italian ingredients are delivered including a big wheel of Parmesan.
 When Chef James puts his name on a signature dish, it has to be the best and he is adamant about not skimping on portions.
-Consequently, he has developed a concept of regional, seasonal and artisanal food (RTS) at his restaurant and buys locally sourced produce, beef and seafood.
+Consequently, he has a concept of regional, seasonal and artisanal food (RTS) at his restaurant and buys locally sourced produce, beef and seafood.
 It’s a top priority for him to keep area farmers supplying the freshest ingredients such as beets, greens and tomatoes from the rich volcanic soil.

-A woman sitting next to me dressed stylishly in Aloha attire was on her way to the airport to catch a red eye flight home after staying at a nearby resort on the Kohala coast.
-She just had to have one more Waimea kale salad while her husband was a bit more adventurous.
+A woman sitting next to me dressed stylishly in Aloha attire was on her way to the airport to catch a red eye flight home.
+She just had to have one more Waimea kale salad while her husband was a bit more of an adventurous eater.
 It seems they’d had eaten there many times during their vacation which turned out to be a common thread among diners.

 Next time I think I will skip the luau and drive straight to Pueo’s Osteria.

 68-1845 Waikoloa Rd